Where to Find Glass Canning Jars

 Where can you find a good deal on canning jars?

-If you have ever canned, you know that glass canning jars are an investment.
+If you have ever canned, you know that glass canning jars are an important investment.
 They are not cheap.
-If you plan it right, however, sometimes you can usually find a source of recycled canning jars for free or at least at a steep discount.
+However, if you plan it right, however, sometimes you can usually find a source of recycled canning jars for free or at least at a steep discount.

 - Consignment shops.

 - rummage sales

 - weekly auctions